gmarokov/worldwildweb-dev-blogs/blog-posts/node-api-template/node-api-template.md

 3. Collect coverage and pass it to Coverall

 And thats it!
 I hope it's minimal enough.
-Please share some ideas for improvement if you have any.
+Please share some ideas for improvement.
 I thought of API versioning but Fastify seems to support that out of the box.
-API key authentication was also something I was considering, but I wasn't sure how exactly to implement it.
+API key authentication was also something I was considering, but there were so many available options of implementations.
 If you have something in mind would love to discuss it in the comments.
 Happy coding!